AK-Saigyouji/Procedural-Cave-Generator/README.md

 Access the visual editor by going to Window, and selecting "AKS - Map Gen Editor".
 This is an incomplete feature, but is nonetheless usable in its current state.

-The visual editor is a custom editor window that allows you to build map generator modules out of existing modules.
+The visual editor is a custom editor window that allows you to stitch together map generator modules out of existing modules.
 The editor shows module outlines (for dynamic map generators, this means a boundary outline, since the exact outline will depend on the seed), allowing for multiple modules to be stitched together.
 I wish to experiment with the idea of allowing users to add markers to specific spots in various static maps, and giving each marker a string.
 These strings could either be used as keys in a dictionary to access the various markers at run-time to add content, or possibly as codes to automatically generate content.
 This would allow for the rapid generation of randomized maps in the style of Diablo 2, such as the den of evil, catacombs, sewers, durance of hate, etc, without having to come up with sophisticated algorithms that can understand the structure of a random cave.

 ## 5. Creating maps in paint programs